Mitsubishi F-1: Design and development

 In the mid 1960s, the Japan Air Self-Defense Force (JASDF) commenced studies into an advanced jet trainer which could also be modified to serve in the ground attack and anti-shipping roles.
-After considering license production of the T-38 Talon and SEPECAT Jaguar, Japan decided to develop its own trainer, the supersonic Mitsubishi T-2, this first flying on 20 July 1971.
-Cost over-runs in the T-2 program led to the proposed single seat attack version almost being abandoned, but the cancellation of the Kawasaki P-XL, the planned replacement for Japan's Kawasaki P-2J maritime patrol aircraft freed-up funds, while making it important to keep Japan's aviation industry employed, and contracts were awarded for the development of the attack version as the FS-T2kai in 1973.
+After considering the license production of the several overseas aircraft, including the American Northrop T-38 Talon and the Anglo/French SEPECAT Jaguar, Japan decided to develop its own trainer, the supersonic Mitsubishi T-2, which made its maiden flight on 20 July 1971.
+During 1972, the JASDF announced its intention to procure the F-1 strike fighter derivative to succeed its aging North American F-86 Sabre fleet.

+Cost over-runs on the T-2 program led to the proposed single seat attack version almost being abandoned, but the cancellation of the Kawasaki P-XL, the planned replacement for Japan's Kawasaki P-2J maritime patrol aircraft released funds while simultaneously raising the importance of keeping Japan's aviation industry engaged upon sufficient work, thus contracts were awarded for the development of the attack version as the FS-T2kai in 1973.
+A major driving force for a new combat aircraft was the desire for a capable close air support platform which could be deployed against a potential amphibious attack upon Japan by the Soviet Union, although the F-1 would not be specifically designed for this mission.